A Community of Learners in the College of Arts & Sciences

 Further, as many of you have already or are discovering organizations to join, Baylor traditions to experience, causes that speak to your deep heart's core, places abroad where you want to sojourn, problems you want to solve, people you want to meet, your Baylor story will encompass much beyond your studies.
 Thus, you are the Society ampersand community service, the Society ampersand campus leadership, the Society ampersand civic engagement, the Society ampersand interning, the Society ampersand study abroad...

-Finally, the ampersand intimates that as members of this honor society look beyond themselves, they anticipate and prepare for what will come after their undergraduate years: the string of ampersands that make up a life and compel us "strong in will / To strive, to seek, to find, and not to yield" (Alfred Tennyson, "Ulysses" ).
-The Ampersand Society exists to acknowledge and foster such desire.
+Finally, the ampersand suggests that as members look beyond themselves, they anticipate and prepare for what will come after their undergraduate years: the string of ampersands that make up a life and compel us "strong in will / To strive, to seek, to find, and not to yield" (Alfred Tennyson, "Ulysses," 1842).
+Ampersand Society exists to acknowledge and foster such desire.

 Our criteria are as follows.
 An applicant should